 The first vessel of the Surfer-200x series is on its way to operate, after two years of design, engineering and construction.
 This new 19-metre, 30-knot cruising speed crew boat can accommodate 30 passengers.

-Bourbon reported on Thursday that the offshore market will soon be able to experience the comfort and technical capabilities of these two, new crew boats, while three additional Surfer-200x units are already under construction at Efinor-Allais French Shipyard in Cherbourg.
+Bourbon reported on Thursday that the offshore market would soon be able to experience the comfort and technical capabilities of these two, new crew boats.
+Three additional Surfer-200x units are already under construction at Efinor-Allais French Shipyard in Cherbourg.
 The remaining 35 vessels are expected to be built within the next three years.